Raymond Allchin: Background

 Raymond Allchin was born in Harrow, London on 9 July 1923, son of Frank Macdonald Allchin, a doctor, and Louise Maude.
 His brother was Donald Allchin, an Anglican priest and theologian.
-Raymond was educated at Westminster and enrolled at the Regent Street Polytechnic, where he studied architecture for three years followed by conscription into the Royal Corps of Signals.
+Raymond was educated at Westminster School and enrolled at the Regent Street Polytechnic, where he studied architecture for three years followed by conscription into the Royal Corps of Signals.
 Trained as a Line Mechanic, Raymond was posted to India in 1944.
 On his return, he embarked on a BA in Hindi and Sanskrit at SOAS University of London, followed by a PhD on the prehistory of Raichur District in Hyderabad under the supervision of Professor K. de B. Codrington at the same institution.
 On completing his PhD, Raymond was appointed Lecturer in Indian archaeology at SOAS in 1954.
 He left SOAS in 1959 for the post of Lectureship in Indian Studies at Cambridge.

 Raymond died in Cambridge on 4 June 2010.
 He and his wife Bridget had two children, Sushila and William.